Storm threat shifts to East Coast after deadly tornadoes hit the South

 Thursday’s storm threat

-Whereas the Storm Prediction Center declared Wednesday storm threat a level 4 out of 5 across the South, Thursday’s threat in the East was placed at level 2 out of 5.
-Philadelphia, Baltimore, Washington, D.C., Richmond, Charlotte, Charleston, Savannah and Jacksonville are all in this zone.
+Whereas the Storm Prediction Center declared the Wednesday storm threat a level 4 out of 5 across the South, Thursday’s threat in the East was placed at level 2 out of 5.
+Philadelphia, Baltimore, Washington, Richmond, Charlotte, Charleston, Savannah and Jacksonville are all in this zone.

-In this zone the Storm Prediction Center cautions that “damaging thunderstorm gusts and a few tornadoes are possible.”
+In this zone, the Storm Prediction Center cautions that “damaging thunderstorm gusts and a few tornadoes are possible.”

 How the storms will take shape